cxxzcc/myNotes/ds/data analysis.md

 primary keys of data sources may be inconsistent or change over time. have all keys in the data warehouse as integers for faster processing
+* Provide independence from keys in the original data sources
+* Solve inconsistencies between keys from multiple sources
+* Keys as integers to improve efficiency

 b) Why do slowly-changing dimensions always require a surrogate key?